-Christa L. Filipowicz is currently serving her third term on the Clarkson Town Board.
+Christa L. Filipowicz is currently serving her fourth term on the Clarkson Town Board.
 Prior to her tenure on the Council, she began her service to the town in 1991 as a member and chair of the Planning Board.

 A long time resident of Clarkson, Christa works as marketing manager for Rochester Institute of Technology.
 She was employed at SUNY Brockport for 25 years, and has actively supported activities for RIT and SUNY Brockport.
 Over the years her community volunteer activities have included service to the SUNY Brockport Alumni Association - Board of Directors and president; LIFE/Liberty Partnership program for area at-risk youth – advisory board; Brockport HS booster clubs for hockey and football; youth baseball; and the Lakeside Hemlock Twig.
 Christa was honored to be inducted into SUNY Brockport's Hall of Heritage in 2003.